floraison/flor/doc/procedures/readme.md

 * [cond](cond.md) - Evaluates all its condition children until one evaluates to true (or it's an else), then executes the corresponding clause child.
 * [cursor](cursor.md) - Executes child expressions in sequence, but may be "guided".
 * [def, fun, define](define.md) - Defines a function.
+* [do-return](do_return.md) - Takes a set of arguments and returns a function that will return those arguments again.
 * [fail, error](fail.md) - Explicitely raises an error.
 * [if, unless, ife, unlesse](if.md) - The classical "if" (and its "unless" sidequick)
 * [loop](loop.md) - Executes child expressions in sequence, then loops around.